-The Buzz Cut: After a UFO 'Experience,' Demi Lovato Announces They Will Look for Aliens on Earth
+The Buzz Cut: After a UFO ‘Experience,’ Demi Lovato Announces They Will Look for Aliens on Earth

 *

 With The Matrix Resurrections trailer getting over 1 million views within an hour of its release, there’s no denying everybody’s dying for a trip down the rabbit hole again.
 A John Wick-ish Keanu Reeves in therapy with a therapist who is Neil Patrick Harris?
 Yes.
 All the blue pills in the sink?
 Yes.
-But will this fourth installment of the Matrix franchise resurrect more than the disappointments of its predecessors?
-Or will it resurrect hope itself for generations who’ve held on to cultural life lessons from The Matrix series?
+Will it resurrect hope itself for generations who’ve held on to cultural life lessons from The Matrix series?

 *